jmeas/Shepherd/README.md

 Shepherd is a small PHP framework that promotes the MVC pattern for building webapps.

+It was just a personal exploration to learn more about the `MVC` pattern of building webapps, and not something I would recommend for production.

 ##Installation

 To start, place the Shepherd source files in `Frameworks/Shepherd/`.